- About the College

 - The student must prepare a statement of intention and a work plan that is agreed to by the student’s department chair or program head.
 The chair or program head will then assign a faculty member to supervise the student.

 - A faculty member must supervise the independent study.
 Supervision means assigning and monitoring learning goals and objectives, meeting with a student at least five times a semester, and assessing the student’s performance, including grading.
 Supervision can be accomplished by face-to-face meetings and/or by Internet exchanges such as email.

 - The student’s department shall determine that the proposed Independent Study is of substantive value to the student’s educational goals and interests.

-Baccalaureate degree students may take no more than nine credits of Independent Study and graduate students not more than six over the course of their studies.
-Independent Study is not available to Associate degree students or to Foundation-level BFA and BA students.
+Bachelor's degree students may take no more than nine credits of Independent Study and graduate students not more than six over the course of their studies.
+Independent Study is not available to Associate degree students or to Foundation-level Bachelor's students.

 If an Independent Study is to be used as a substitute for a required course, its content, scope, depth, and learning expectations must equal or exceed those of the required course.

 Independent Studies are typically 3 credits each, however, fewer or more credits may be requested, as needed, to fulfill degree requirements.
 They are coded according to course content (not the student's major), and level (undergraduate-3800 or graduate-6800).
 For example, an Independent Study in art history by an undergraduate photojournalism major will be coded AH38xx.

 Practical work experiences while studying at the Corcoran provide a valuable glimpse of potential career options.
 Internships may be eligible for academic credit provided they are arranged in advance and approved by their Department Chair or Program Head in accordance with the Internship policies below.